arve0/master/thesis.md

 tree = ET.parse('/path/to/file.xml')          # read xml
 first_child = tree.find('./parent/child')     # find one element
-first_child.attrib['attr'] == "val1"          # check attribute value
+print(first_child.attrib['attr'] == "val1")   # check attribute value
 all_children = tree.findall('./parent/child') # find all elements
-len(all_children)                             # number of elements found
+print(len(all_children))                      # number of elements found
 ```

 ### Scanning Template
-A \kw{scanning template} is a XML-file which defines which regions a scan job exists
+A \kw{scanning template} is a XML-file read by LAS which defines which fields
-of.
+and wells to scan.
 The structure of the file is the following:

 - `./ScanningTemplate/Properties` holds experiment settings like start
-  position, displacement between fields and wells, start position, which
+  position, displacement between fields and wells, which Z-drive to use, and so
-  Z-drive to use, and so on.
+  on.
 - `./ScanFieldArray` holds all fields (images) and their settings as
-  attributes in `./ScanFieldArray/ScanFieldData`.
+  attributes of `./ScanFieldArray/ScanFieldData`.
 - `./ScanWellArray` holds all wells (collection of images) and their settings
-  as attributes in `./ScanWellArray/ScanWellData`.
+  as attributes of `./ScanWellArray/ScanWellData`.

 ### OCR